ImeneYAHIAOUI/al-newbank/adr/adr008-implement-back-pressure.md

 ## Consequences:

 ### Advantages:
-1. **Improved Service Stability:** The back pressure mechanism ensures that the system remains stable even during periods of high client request volume.
+1. **SDK-Integrated Back Pressure:** This mechanism ensures system stability by proactively managing client requests based on real-time service status.
-2. **Efficient Resource Utilization:** The rate limiter optimizes resource utilization by controlling the rate of incoming requests, preventing overload.
+2. **Targeted Rate Limiting:** Acts as a secondary line of defense against clients attempting to bypass the back pressure mechanism, ensuring efficient resource utilization.
-3. **Enhanced Circuit Breaker Resilience:** The improved circuit breaker automatically adjusts its open duration based on the response, preventing excessive calls during periods of high demand.
+3. **Responsive Circuit Breaker:** The improved circuit breaker automatically adjusts its open duration based on the response, preventing excessive calls during periods of high demand.

 ## Disadvantages:
-1. **Potential Delay:** Clients may experience a delay in processing their requests due to the rate limiter and circuit breaker mechanisms.
+1. **Potential Delay:** Clients will face delays due to the enforced waiting period by the back pressure mechanism and the rate limiter.